angrybacon/doomsday-wiki/markdown/chapters/meandeck/deck-construction.md

 :::

 There are a few options for this category but they all do very similar things.
-:card[Ideas Unbound], Predict and :card[Night's Whisper] all allow you to access multiple cards in your pile at once.
+:card[Ideas Unbound], :card[Predict] and :card[Night's Whisper] all allow you to access multiple cards in your pile at once.
 They also can have additional utility outside of the combo with Predict and Whisper providing stable card advantage over time.
-Ideas Unbound is the most effective/popular one with the others sometimes providing a supporting role.
+Ideas Unbound is the most effective and popular one with the others sometimes providing a supporting role.
 Most of the time however only one multi-draw spell is run in a list.
 Control style lists may consider to run multiple Predict either with, or without, and Ideas Unbound in the list as a raw card advantage engine.